georghe-crihan/mthasher/README.md

 Tested under FreeBSD, RedHat Linux, Mac OS X.
 Should compile fine on Win32, provided HAVE_MADVISE is undefined in the Makefile.
+Hasher extended: a template class is used as interface to the hashing library.
+New hashing libraries are added just by adding apropriate class headers.

 NOTE: test file not included, on request, due to email attachment size limitations.